rananna/bttf-alarm-clock/readme.md

 1. Format a MicroSD card to **FAT16** or **FAT32**.
 2. Create a folder named `mp3` in the root of the SD card.
-3. Place your sound effect files inside the `mp3` folder.
+3. Copy your sound effect files into the `mp3` folder.
 The files must be named in a specific four-digit format: `0001.mp3`, `0002.mp3`, etc.
+    *   **Important**: Due to how the DFPlayer Mini module indexes files, you must copy the files to the SD card **one by one, in numerical order**.
+Start with `0001.mp3`, then `0002.mp3`, and so on.
+Do not copy them all at once, as this can cause the wrong sounds to play.
     *   `0002.mp3`: Time travel / primary alarm sound
     *   `0008.mp3`: "Power of Love" easter egg sound
     *   `0010.mp3`: Sleep mode activation sound